rocketlend/protocol/README.md

   borrowed and not yet repaid, charged as interest to the borrower.
 Interest is charged on the borrowed amount, i.e., without compounding.
 - End time: the time by which the lender wishes the pool's RPL to be repaid.
-  Before this time, interest is charged on borrowed RPL.
-After this time, any outstanding debt (including interest) can be seized by the lender from any of the borrower's RPL or ETH as it is withdrawn.
+  After this time, the interest rate doubles, and outstanding debt plus interest can be seized by the lender from any of the borrower's RPL or ETH as it is withdrawn.

 RPL may be supplied to a pool (without changing its parameters) at any time.
 RPL that is not currently borrowed may be withdrawn from the pool at any time.